Building Loading – Wind Load

 Exposure option may be disabled if it is not required by the code.

-The Wind Exposure is used to
+The Wind Exposure is used to recognize the impact

-Wind pressure applied to the building for the specified Wind velocity.
+to the building for the specified Wind velocity.

 Wind Exposure